 In my case, for years, anywhere that crowds gathered scared me and left me feeling overwhelmed—unable to concentrate on the song, the player at bat, or the aroma of food from the street fair.
 Planes flying overheard terrified me.
 I was stuck in fight, flight, or freeze without knowing what that was.

 My parents and I tried a number of different therapies and medications that all led me in the wrong direction.
 I was misdiagnosed as having ADHD and being bipolar.
-It wasn’t until I was 19 that I learned what I was suffering from PTSD, and I began to understand the complex ways it changes how the brain, the body, and mind respond to everyday life.
-It’s what many victims of the Manchester attacks will have to face as well.
+It wasn’t until I was 19 that I learned that I was suffering from PTSD, and I began to understand the complex ways it changes how the brain, the body, and mind respond to everyday life.
+It’s what many victims of the Las Vegas shooting will have to face as well.

-I’ve spent years learning and writing about PTSD, and this is what I know now, and hope people can use in light of this week’s heartbreaking events.
+I’ve spent years learning and writing about PTSD, and this is what I know now, and hope people can use in light of last night's heartbreaking events.